drnkwati/repack-translation/README.md

-# repack-dumper
+# repack-translation
-Mechanism for exploring and dumping PHP variables.
+Standalone port of Illuminate Translation package with extras ported for PHP 5.3.